esper-io/dev-docs/docs/home/console.md

 Begin by [factory resetting](./console.md#how-to-factory-reset-your-device) your device.

-Once the factory reset is completed, in the first setup screen click on **START** (the button title may be a variation of getting started, setting up your device, or let’s go).
+Once the factory reset is completed, in the first setup screen select **START** (the button title may be a variation of getting started, setting up your device, or let’s go).

 ![Factory Reset](./assets/NewConsole/HiThere.png)

 If your device does not have an active cellular data network connection, you will next need to connect the device to the internet either using the cellular or Wi-Fi.

-If you have a cellular device without a SIM, you may encounter this screen first - just click **SKIP** if you plan to use Wi-Fi.
+If you have a cellular device without a SIM, you may encounter this screen first.
+Select **SKIP** if you plan to use Wi-Fi.
 Otherwise proceed to insert your SIM with cellular data support.

 <img src="./assets/NewConsole/ConnectMobile.png" alt="alt text" style="max-width:200px;"/>